 There are also several convenient places to eat, including the East and West Campus Cafeterias.
-Longwood Galleria located at the corner of Brookline and Longwood Avenue has a food court with many choices and is just across the street.
+Longwood Galleria has a food court with many choices and is just across the street.

-If your family or friend plans on leaving the hospital, the nurse in the preoperative area will place their cell phone number on your chart.
+If your family or friend plans on leaving the hospital, the nurse in the preoperative area will place his or her cell phone number on your chart.
 Your surgeon will call when the operation is over.
-A beeper will be provided for those who do not have a cell phone.
+A beeper will be provided for those who do not have cell phones.

-While you are in surgery, your family can receive general information from the Surgical Liaison Service, Monday through Friday, 9:00 am - 8:00 pm.
+While you are in surgery, your family can receive general information from the Surgical Liaison Service, Monday through Friday, 9 am - 8 pm.
 To reach someone from this service, please call 617-754-3111.